Skip to main content

 TL;DR - Keep Season’s Greetings Warm but Specific

 A season’s greeting works best when it is inclusive without becoming empty.
-The common mistake is trying to sound universal and ending up with a card that could have been sent to anyone.
+The most common mistake is trying to sound universal and ending up with a card that could have been sent to anyone.

 Start with the relationship, then choose the safest wording.
-A family card can carry more warmth, a client email should stay brief and grateful, and a mixed-audience greeting should leave room for different traditions while still sounding human.
+A family card can carry more warmth, a client email should stay brief and grateful, and a mixed-audience greeting should leave room for different traditions while still sounding personal.